GordonLab/riesling-pipeline/README.md

 If you already have a .bed of putative enhancers, you can rapidly derive the super-enhancer population and statistics using `get-SuperEnhancers.R`.
 It will *not* filter blacklisted regions, stitch large regions together, remove TSSes, etc. -- use the full pipeline (detailed below) for that.

-A quick example, usine the [demo-data/sample-mm10-CD4.bed](demo-data/sample-mm10-CD4.bed) file, which contains signal intensity in the 7th column:
+A quick example, using the [demo-data/sample-mm10-CD4.bed](demo-data/sample-mm10-CD4.bed) file, which contains signal intensity in the 7th column:

 ```
 $ git clone https://github.com/GordonLab/riesling-pipeline/